Shineii86/ReactionBuilderBot/Privacy Policy/README.md

 The data collected is essential for the operation of our bots and services.
 It allows us to verify that you are using our bots or have joined our groups/channels.

 ### Bot Token Collection
-Some of our bots, like **ReactionBuilderBot**, may collect your bot token if you are cloning our bots.
+Some of our bots, like **[ReactionBuilder Bot](https://t.me/ReactionBuilder?start=REACT13437642)**, may collect your bot token if you are cloning our bots.
 This is necessary for the bot cloning process and will be kept secure.

----

-## Usage

-Once your bot is set up, you can use the following actions and commands:

-- **Create Reaction**: Set up custom triggers and responses for your group or channel.
-- **Clone Bot**: Input a bot token to clone an existing bot for your use.
-- **Adjust Settings**: Use the intuitive dashboard to manage your bot settings.

 ---